 - Initiation of Community Based Child Protection System (CBCPS) in Rahim Yar Khan, Bahawalpur and Rajanpur

 Rehabilitation of Children Formerly Involved in Camel Racing (CICR)

-Under the project the repatriated children are provided conditional cash grant of Rs 600 per month as educational stipend through an endowment fund on a fixed deposit of Rs 72,000 per child as investment certificate to be handed over until the child attains the the age of 18 years, along with a business plan for income generation.
+Under the project the repatriated children are provided conditional cash grant of PKR 600 per month as educational stipend through an endowment fund on a fixed deposit of PKR 72,000 per child as investment certificate to be handed over until the child attains the age of 18 years, along with a business plan for income generation.